mirjSolution/Basic-Linux-Commands/README.md

-# 🧰 Basic Linux Commands – Terminal Focus
+# 🧰 Basic Linux Commands

 This guide contains essential Linux terminal commands for navigating the file system, managing files and directories, viewing system info, and using superuser privileges.
 Perfect for DevOps, system administration, and daily terminal usage.